Trokon Yeabah

 TDR/WHO research fellow

 Mohammad Sharif Hossain completed his MSc in Applied Statistics from the University of Dhaka in 2009.
-He started his career as a Statistical Officer at the International Centre for Diarrhoeal Disease Research, Bangladesh, known as icddr,b from July 2010 and was promoted to Senior Statistical Officer working on different projects including drug trials, vaccine trials, malaria surveillance, and a G6PD study.
-His main responsibilities were to: analyse and conduct statistical analysis on the research data; develop different databases and queries to ensure good quality of data; and resolve those queries and issues related to statistical analysis in order to prepare high quality manuscripts and reports by the research team.
-Sharif joined WWARN in January 2018 as a TDR/WHO research fellow involved in pooled analysis of malaria clinical trials.
+He started his career as a Statistical Officer at the International Centre for Diarrhoeal Disease Research, Bangladesh in July 2010 and was later promoted to Senior Statistical Officer , when he worked on drug and vaccine trials, malaria surveillance, and a G6PD study.
+His analysed and conducted statistical analysis on the research data, developed different databases and queries to ensure good data quality, and resolved statistical analysis issues to prepare high quality manuscripts and reports.
+Sharif was part of WWARN in 2018 as a TDR/WHO research fellow, working on pooled analysis of malaria clinical trials.